What is Alexandria’s Genesis?

 Conditions that can alter eye colors

-While there is no scientific proof of a disease where you get purple eyes, some eye conditions do exist that cause the eyes to vary in color.
-The following conditions can affect the color or appearance of the eyes:
+While there is no scientific evidence of a disease that causes purple eyes, some eye conditions do exist that could cause the eyes to vary in color.
+The following conditions can potentially affect the color or appearance of the eyes:

 Heterochromia

-Heterochromia is a term used to describe a rare condition in which a person has more than one eye color.
-In some cases, each eye is a different color, but there are also times where two different colors can occur in the same eye.
+Heterochromia is a rare condition in which a person has more than one eye color.
+In some cases, each eye is a different color, but two different colors can also occur in the same eye.

-Like the myth of Alexandria’s genesis, heterochromia is believed in most cases to be caused by a genetic mutation.
+Like the fictional Alexandria’s Genesis, heterochromia is believed in most cases to be caused by a genetic mutation.

 SEE MORE: Celebrities with different-colored eyes (heterochromia)